 We need to know what the current efficiency of your furnace is so that we can figure out what your new one will save you.
-It can be difficult to figure this exactly so we will make some assumptions that will bring us quite close.
+It can be difficult to figure this out exactly, so we will make some assumptions that will bring us quite close.
 These assumptions will only leave us off a little and be figured in a way that the difference will be in our favor.
-A sort of worst case scenario.
+A sort of worst-case scenario.

 Gas Bill Usage Chart